isabelOLU/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a third-year PhD student at the Center for Economic Behavior and Inequality at the Department of Economics, University of Copenhagen.
-My research  focuses on inequality, subjective well-being and social preferences.
+I am a fourth-year PhD student at the Center for Economic Behavior and Inequality at the Department of Economics, University of Copenhagen.
 My supervisors are Claus Thustrup Kreiner and Søren Leth-Petersen.
+My research  focuses on inequality in subjective well-being, social preferences and the support for redistribution.

+In the autumn of 2022, I was a visiting scholar at the University of Zürich, hosted by Ernst Fehr.